Antonios-Sotiriou/gastgeber/README.md

 # Hotel Reservations Software.
 Version 2.0.0
 ### The compiler used to run this software is "gcc (Debian 10.3.0-9) 10.3.0"
-Only standard C Libraries have been used to develop this software.<br><br>
+Only standard C Libraries have been used to develop this software.<br>

 As a first step, clone the software.<br>